 An omega 3 deficiency has been associated with dry eyes and inferior eye structure development in children.
 It is also associated with higher rates of macular degeneration and damage to the retina.

 Studies have suggested that people who consume higher levels of dietary omega 3s have fewer instances of insomnia or interruptions in sleep.
-Because chronic inflammation can negatively impact sleep quality (due to its tendency to increase the amount of stress hormones in the body), this may explain why omega 3s improve sleep.
+Because chronic inflammation can negatively impact sleep quality (due to its tendency to increase the number of stress hormones in the body), this may explain why omega 3s improve sleep.
 They help reduce inflammation and lower the stress hormones that are associated with a lack of sleep.

 Getting enough omega 3 fatty acids in your diet is important for optimal bone health.
 Poor bone health is linked to chronic inflammation in the body.
 If you reduce inflammation in the body, you will benefit your bone health.